-In connection with the Settlement Agreement, (A) approximately 39% (representing the amount that would otherwise be paid to Krassner L.P.) of the first \$2,000,000 of the Miami Earnout was cancelled and (B) approximately 69% (representing the amounts that would otherwise be paid in the aggregate to Krassner L.P. and Lorex) of any such Miami Earnout obligation over \$2,000,000 was cancelled.
-As a result, an adjustment of \$249,000 was recorded in the accompanying consolidated statement of operations for the year ended December 31, 2010.
+In connection with the Settlement Agreement reached October 18, 2010, (A) approximately 39% (representing the amount that would otherwise be paid to Krassner L.P.) of the first \$2 million of the Miami Earnout was cancelled and (B) approximately 69% (representing the amounts that would otherwise be paid in the aggregate to Krassner L.P. and Lorex) of any such Miami Earnout obligation over \$2 million was cancelled.

-The Miami Earnout, payable in accordance with the Acquisition Agreement, is calculated based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009, multiplied by 7.5, payable in cash or stock (at the Control Seller's election).
-As of December 31, 2010, management's estimate of the fair value of the Miami Earnout was approximately \$2,063,000.

-Also in connection with the Settlement Agreement, the Company reimbursed certain documented legal fees of the Control Sellers in the amount of \$300,000, which was recorded in the accompanying consolidated statement of earnings for the year ended December 31, 2010.
+The Miami Earnout, payable in accordance with the Acquisition Agreement and Settlement Agreement, was to be calculated based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009 and ending December 31, 2011, multiplied by 7.5, and payable in cash or stock.
+As of December 31, 2010, the fair value of the Miami Earnout was approximately \$2,063,000, which management determined based on a number of factors.
+At December 31, 2011, management computed the actual amount to be paid on the Miami Earnout based on the financial results of the Miami division for the three years ended December 31, 2011 to be \$2,174,000.
+As a result, for the year ended December 31, 2011, the Company recorded adjustments to the previously estimated fair value of \$111,000, of which \$36,000 was recorded in the quarter ended December 31, 2011.